 Step 6: Pick Your Narrative Type

-The HSC imaginative writing PIECE can take any form you’d like.
+The HSC imaginative writing piece can take any form you’d like.

 There’s nothing wrong with just writing in the standard short story form.
-However, writing in a different style could help you stand out from the competition and impress those HSC markers!
+However, writing in a different style could help you stand out from the competition and impress HSC markers!

 Here’s a list of common narrative types to help you choose: